myst-lang/website/README.md

 # Myst Language Website

+**UNMAINTAINED:** After more than 5 years sitting stagnant, Myst is definitively dormant and the website/domain has not been renewed.
+Thanks for your interest over the years.

 This repository contains the source for the Myst programming language home page, (soon to be) available at https://myst-lang.org.